 Villas and Other Vacation Rentals

-Anyone staying in one place for more than a week, traveling as part of a large group or family with small kids, or just wanting to have their own space will want to consider renting an Italian villa or another kind of vacation rental in Italy.
-There is something for every price range and in every environment - from a palace in the Tuscan hills to a one-bedroom apartment in central Rome.
+Anyone staying in one place for more than a week, traveling as part of a large group or family with small kids, or just wanting to have their own space will want to consider renting a villa or another kind of vacation rental in Italy.
+There is something for every price range and in every environment – from a palace in the Tuscan hills to a one-bedroom apartment in central Rome.
 Making a vacation rental your home base and making day-trips is a great way to minimize your travel time (not to mention your packing and unpacking time!), too.

 Convents/Monasteries